Resilient Distributed Estimation Through Adversary Detection: Conclusion

 \section{Conclusion}

 In this paper, we have studied resilient distributed estimation of a vector parameter by a network of agents.
 The true but unknown parameter is known to belong to a specified compact subset of a Euclidean space.
 We have presented an algorithm, Flag Raising Distributed Estimation ($\mathcal{FRDE}$), that allows a network of agents to reliably estimate an unknown parameter in the presence of misbehaving, adversarial agents.
-Each agent iteratively updates its own estimate based on its previous estimate, sensor measurement of the parameter, and its neighbors' estimates.
+Each agent iteratively updates its own estimate based on its previous estimate, its noisy sensor measurement of the parameter, and its neighbors' estimates.
 An agent raises a flag to indicate the presence of an adversarial agent if any of its neighbors estimates deviates from its own estimate beyond a given threshold.

-Under the global observability condition for connected normally behaving agent models, if the $\mathcal{FRDE}$ algorithm does not detect an attack, then the normally behaving agents correctly estimate the target parameter.
-In addition, the $\mathcal{FRDE}$ algorithm never produces false alarms -- that is, if all agents behave normally, then $\mathcal{FRDE}$ never indicates the presence of an adversarial agent.
-Finally, we have demonstrated the performance of the $\mathcal{FRDE}$ algorithm through numerical examples.
-Future work includes considering more general, statistical measurement noise models, and we expect, under such models, adversary detection will incur a nonzero probability of false alarm.
+Under the global observability condition for the connected normally behaving agents, if the $\mathcal{FRDE}$ algorithm does not detect an attack, then the normally behaving agents correctly estimate the target parameter.
+The false alarm probability of the algorithm may be arbitrarily small with proper selection of parameters.
+We have demonstrated the performance of the $\mathcal{FRDE}$ algorithm through numerical examples.
+Future work includes extending $\mathcal{FRDE}$ to nonlinear measurement models and imperfect communication models.